umardeen1/umardeen1/README.md

-I'm Umar Deen, Flutter Developer and  Front-End Developer specializing in the HTML CSS And JavaScript.
-Currently in my 2nd year of pursuing B.E. in Computer science and engineering(AIDS)from Mugneeram Bangur Memorial University (MBM University) | 2026.
+I'm Umar Deen, Flutter Developer and  Front-End Developer specializing in the flutter (Dart) HTML CSS And JavaScript.
+Currently in my 3nd year of pursuing B.E. in Computer science and engineering(AIDS)from Mugneeram Bangur Memorial University (MBM University) | 2026.

 💻 I love turning ideas into reality through code and enjoy working on the Flutter Development and front-end aspects of web development.
 My journey in technology is driven by a curiosity to learn and a commitment to creating efficient and user-friendly applications.